rancher-sandbox/cos-toolkit-docs/content/en/docs/Creating derivatives/build_iso.md

       - quay.io/costoolkit/releases-green
     type: docker
 ```

-Below you can find more reference about the yaml file format.
+## What's next?

+- Check out on how to [build a QCOW, Virtualbox or Vagrant image](../packer/build_images) from the ISO we have just created

 ## Syntax

+Below you can find a full reference about the yaml file format.

 ```yaml
 packages: